e-candeloro/Driver-State-Detection/README.md

 This script search for the driver face, then use the dlib library to predict 68 facial keypoints.
 The enumeration and location of all the face keypoints/landmarks can be seen [here](https://raw.githubusercontent.com/e-candeloro/Driver-State-Detection/master/predictor/Keypoint%20map%20example.png).

-With those keypoints, the following feature are computed:
+With those keypoints, the following feature (scores) are computed:

 - **EAR**: Eye Aspect Ratio, it's the normalized average eyes aperture, and it's used to see how much the eyes are opened or closed
 - **Gaze Score**: L2 Norm (Euclidean distance) between the center of the eye and the pupil, it's used to see if the driver is looking away or not